Dale Stephens (footballer): Burnley

 On 24 September 2020, Burnley announced the signing of Stephens on a two-year deal.
 Two days after the announcement of his signing he made his debut in what also happened to be his 100th Premier league appearance, starting and playing the whole match in the 1–0 home defeat against his former club Southampton.

 He made his first appearance of the 2021–22 season on 30 December, coming on as a substitute in the 3–1 away loss at Manchester United.
 Stephens made his first start of the season on 8 January 2022, starting and playing 82 minutes of the eventual 2–1 FA Cup third round home loss against Huddersfield of the Championship.
 He made his first Premier League start in over a year on 5 February, playing the whole match of the frustrating 0–0 home draw against Watford.
 On 10 June, Burnley announced that Stephens would leave the club at the end of the month when his contract expired.

+On 28 March 2023, Stephens announced his retirement from football.